mh-yan/evo_cppn_material/README.md

 serves as a universal framework for the computational discovery of diverse metamaterials across a range of fields, including robotics, biomedicine, thermal engineering, and photonics.
 ## [Metamaterial Database](https://doi.org/10.57760/sciencedb.22416)
+The database constructed in the paper has been made publicly available.

 ## Dependencies
 To run this project, you need the following environment and dependencies: